bulldogbat/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to take time to read ...
 ---

 My name is Christian Kremer.
-I have the following qualities:
+I can provide you with the following:

-- I'm pragmatic
+- Programming
+  + R
+    + RStudio
+      + sdfsd
+  + Python
-  + sdfsfd
+  + bash shell scripting
-    + werwerwe
+  + Powershell
-  + sdfsffsff
+  + VBScript
-  + tzutzu
+  +

 ----